-The Situation: The customer is made – the task now is to make them stay loyal to the brand and, ideally – convert their friends, family members and close members of the community into your users by advocating your business.
+You have a new customer.
+The task now is to make sure they stay loyal to the brand and, ideally, convert their friends and family members into customers by the word of mouth and advocating for your business.

-Strategy: At this stage, customer care is the name of the game.
-Once a visitor has turned into a buyer or user of services, they should be offered loyalty discounts, specialized newsletters and offers, exclusive insight into new or future products or services etc.
+At this stage, customer care is the name of the game.
+Once a visitor has turned into a buyer or a user of your services, you should offer them loyalty discounts, specialized newsletters and offers, exclusive insights into new or future products or services etc.

-In short, outreach and content methods to be used are
+In short, outreach and content methods to be used here include:

 - Email and newsletter content